nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     >>>  synColl.set(weight=[4.0, 4.5, 5.0, 5.5])

     Note that some parameters, like `source` and `target`, cannot be set.
+The documentation of a specific model will point out which parameters can be set and which are read-only.

 .. _conn_direct_attributes: